 How to Tell the Difference Between Mold and Trichomes on Cannabis

 Although it is not likely to be fatal for healthy individuals, it is potentially life-threatening for users with weakened immune systems.
 People with chronic conditions, such as patients with AIDS or leukemia, could develop deadly lung infections from using moldy marijuana.
-Reportedly at least two people have died from using weed containing mold.
+Reportedly, at least two people have died from using weed containing mold.

 Even if you are otherwise healthy, moldy marijuana could still cause you to become seriously ill.
 Therefore, you must understand how to identify mold on your weed.
-Worryingly, a significant number of novice users have no idea how to differentiate between mold and the cannabinoid-rich trichomes.
+Worryingly, a significant number of novice users have no idea how to differentiate between mold and cannabinoid-rich trichomes.
 This guide will clarify the difference between the two to help keep your lungs free of harmful bacteria.

 What’s the Problem with Mold on Cannabis?

 The main issue is that moldy marijuana and high-quality weed look similar!
 If you’ve only ever used mids cannabis, you probably won’t have this problem.
-However, premium-grade bud is laden with glistening milky white trichomes that give your marijuana its unmistakable kick.
+However, premium-grade bud is laden with glistening, milky white trichomes that give your marijuana its unmistakable kick.

 The trouble is, moldy weed also looks white at first glance.
 Even a powdery mildew infection causes leaves and buds to become covered in white specks.
 If you are a novice, it can be tough to make the connection.